 December 10th, 11th, 12th - 2019 - 1230 p.m. to 430 p.m.
 (RAD for Women) FACULTY/STAFF ONLY

 The RAD classes are free of charge.
 Class size is limited to 20 participants each.

 The registration form is located on the bottom of this page (must attend all classes)

 The RAD System is a program of realistic, self-defense tactics and techniques for women only.
 It is a comprehensive course that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.
 RAD is dedicated to teaching women defensive concepts and techniques against various types of assault, by utilizing easy, effective and proven self-defense/martial arts tactics.
 RAD is not a martial arts class.
 This program is designed for the average woman with no previous experience or background in physical skills training.
 The system of realistic defense will provide a woman with the knowledge to make an educated decision about resistance.
 Safety and survival in today’s world requires a definite course of action.
 The RAD system provides effective options by teaching women to take an active role in their own self-defense and psychological well-being.

 Lehigh University Police Department offers this course free to faculty, staff, and students.
-The basic physical defense class is 12 hours, divided up into four days, three hours each day.
+The basic physical defense class is 12 hours and can be split up as needed.